 More data can be collected now than ever before, but for technology to work for a school or school district, they must have the staff and resources required to analyze the data and make improvements.
 Routing software allows scheduling changes to be made more frequently and easily, but staff must be trained on its use.
 Similarly, school bus tracking applications are only as good as the data they are built upon, and a department’s GPS and routing data cannot be properly managed if the router or manager is tasked with driving a school bus.
 With the proper time and training, GPS, routing software, and tracking applications can all be used to locate opportunities to reduce driver demand and increase the overall efficiency of the transportation system.

-In the upcoming third and final installment in our series, we explore solutions to help organizations understand how a combined approach of technological expertise and creative retention strategies can go a long way towards solving the driver staffing crisis.
+In the final installment of our blog series, we explore solutions to help organizations understand how a combined approach of technological expertise and creative retention strategies can go a long way towards solving the driver staffing crisis.